diescake/annict-watched-venn/README.md

 # annict-watched-venn

+__!!!Notice!!!
+This tool may be NOT work because the layout of annict website is greatly changed.__

 annict-watched-venn is a tool to represent watched animation history with Venn diagram from referring Annict's user information.

 ![sample](./dist/sample.png "sample")